RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Project_Vagrant_Ubuntu_Cluster_30Aug23/README.md

 First of all, we are going to create a master node, which will serve as the control plane

-from our vagrant file under the slave section,we have some bash scripts to automate the setup
+from our vagrant file under the master section,we have some bash scripts to automate the setup

 The bash script is to create a user and to superuser group `./create_user.sh`, the next is to install the lamp stack `./lamp_stack.sh`